Indian Regional Navigation Satellite System: First Generation (IRNSS series)

 The NavIC Signal in Space ICD was released for evaluation in September 2014.

 From 1 April 2019, use of AIS 140 compliant NavIC-based vehicle tracking systems were made compulsory for all commercial vehicles in India.

+In December 2019, the United States Congress consented to designate NaVIC as one of their allied navigational satellite systems along with Galileo (Europe) and QZSS (Japan).
+The approval was as a part of National Defense Authorization Act 2020.
+The proposal was put forward by United States Secretary of Defense in consultation with Director of National Intelligence.